Big Bertha

 "You’re not a vulture, okay?
 Does that clear things up for you?"

-"I get the point," she said.
+"I get the point."

 "I’m serious."